 What is the role of the Board of Directors in a Condo Corporation?
-And how are Board members selected?
+And how are Board members elected?

 In New Brunswick, condominium corporations are run by a Board of Directors as constituted by the condominium corporation’s Declaration.
 Board Members represent the owners of the Condominium Corporation and should be accountable to the owners.
 Board Members are unit owners themselves, who volunteer their time to serve on the Board.
 Unless specified in the Corporation’s governing documents, Board members are not usually paid for their time.